 We took a Norwegian cruise in the western Caribbean.
-The cruise was seven-days long, three days onboard and four days at Falmouth (Jamaica), Georgetown (Cayman Islands), Costa Maya (Mexico), and Great Stirrup Cay (Bahamas).
-If you are a first time cruiser, read some of my tips for the first time cruisers.
+The journey was seven-days long, three days on board, and four days at Falmouth (Jamaica), Georgetown (Cayman Islands), Costa Maya (Mexico), and Great Stirrup Cay (Bahamas).
+If you are a first-time cruiser, read some of my tips for first-time cruisers.

 Day 1 & 2 – at the sea